 - What can be simplified or eliminated?

-- Body Doubling: Work alongside someone—physically or virtually—to harness gentle accountability.
+- Body doubling: Work alongside someone—physically or virtually—for gentle accountability.

-You can get meaningful control in the first week by capturing everything and creating one central place for it all.
-Initial setup—clearing inboxes and configuring tools—might take a few hours over a weekend.
-The system becomes habitual with daily upkeep and a consistent weekly review.
+You can gain meaningful control in the first week by capturing everything and creating one central place.
+Initial setup—clearing inboxes and configuring tools—may take a few hours over a weekend.
+Habit forms with daily upkeep and a consistent weekly review.

 What’s the single most important habit for staying organized?